erroronline1/qualitymanagement/readme.md

 [back to top](#table-of-contents)

 ## ticketorder.xlsm
-this files purpose is purely for translation. it serves as an interface between your erp-software with item orders and the assistant. basically you can insert any data dump by the erp-software and it translates it to a javascript-object-file as a feedback loop for the ticketorder-module within the assistant. it makes sense to contain the generated ticket-ids within the order process in any field that might be dumped by the output. this definitely has an effect on yout order process but might make communication more easy between inventory control and ordering persons.
+this files purpose is purely for translation. it serves as an interface between your erp-software with item orders and the assistant. basically you can insert any data dump by the erp-software and it translates it to a javascript-object-file as a feedback loop ~~for the ticketorder-module within the assistant~~ *this module has been abandoned. dataprocessing may be reimplemented on demand but this is not a promise*. it makes sense to contain the generated ticket-ids within the order process in any field that might be dumped by the output. this definitely has an effect on yout order process but might make communication more easy between inventory control and ordering persons.
 *be aware that the pattern recognizing regexes in the imported vb_library/administration_Locals_XX.vba rely absolutely on the generated data by your erp-software and have to be customized to your individual situation!*

 [back to top](#table-of-contents)